-The forms for completing the NIR, Final Report Summary, and examples of the public notice language are available on the Department’s website at http://www.portal.state.pa.us/portal/server.pt?open=514&objID=552033&mode=2.
+The forms for completing the NIR, Final Report Summary, and examples of the public notice language are available on the Department’s website.

-Alternative Process
+Alternative Remediation

-Where a Responsible Party does not elect to utilize Act 2, the Responsible party may remediate a spill or release to either the background or Statewide health standard in the following manner.
-A Responsible Party utilizing this alternative process may not use the site specific standard.
+Where a responsible party will not be utilizing Act 2, the responsible party may remediate a spill or release under the background or Statewide health standard in the following manner.
+A responsible party utilizing this alternative remediation option may not use the site-specific standard.

-Within 15 days of the spill or release, the Responsible Party should provide a brief written report that includes, to the extent that is available, the following information:
+Within 15 days of the spill or release, the responsible party should provide a brief written report that includes, to the extent that is available, the following information:

 The pollutional substance involved,